Edit

 Recruiting Group Leaders

-This page provides information on the research groups across all EMBL sites and units that are actively looking to hire a PhD student in the ongoing 2025 Winter Recruitment for the EMBL International PhD Programme.
+This page provides information on the research groups across all EMBL sites and units that are actively looking to hire PhD students.

 Applicants are asked to select specific groups in their online application form as indication of interest.
 Please note that the list below is preliminary and may change prior to the interviews.
 All eligible applications will be available to all recruiting Group Leaders to review and select candidates for interviews.